mustafaansarii/IRIS-AI/README.md

    8: Deployment and Maintenance:
 Deploy your AI-based webpage on a suitable platform to make it accessible to users.
 Regularly monitor the performance of your webpage and maintain its functionality to ensure a seamless user experience.

- Conclusion:
-Through this project, you will create an AI-driven web application using the Gemini API, demonstrating the potential of AI in enhancing user engagement and offering personalized experiences.
-This webpage will serve as a dynamic platform for exploring the capabilities of AI in web development.